SteveMacenski/slam_toolbox/README.md

 There's also a tool to help you control online and offline data.
 You can at any time stop processing new scans or accepting new scans into the queue. this is desirable when you want to allow the package to catch up while the robot sits still or you want to stop processing new scans while you do a manual loop closure / manual "help".
 If there's more in the queue than you want, you may also clear it.

 Additionally there's exposed buttons for the serialization and deserialization services to load an old pose-graph to update and refine, or continue mapping, then save back to file.
-The "Start Near Dock" checkbox will try to scan match against the first node (at dock) to give you an odometry estimate to start with.
-If un-checked, it will assume you're starting at the last position and may take a few nodes to converge together.
-It's recommended to always continue mapping near the dock, if that's not possible, look into the map merging techniques.
+The "Start By Dock" checkbox will try to scan match against the first node (at dock) to give you an odometry estimate to start with.
+Other option is to start using the last map->base_link transform available (probably from AMCL).
+In practice, you probaly dont have both of these running at once, so for an application you should get that value and feed it in to the service request for that mode, this application is primarily for demonstration.
+If using the current estimate checkbox, it will assume you're starting at the last position and may take a few nodes to converge together.
+It's recommended to always continue mapping near the dock, if that's not possible, look into the starting from pose or map merging techniques.
+Starting from current odom is not recommended unless you had to stop mapping and you're continuing to map a few minutes later with the *robot in the same spot*.
+It's mostly here as a debug utility, but if you often find yourself mapping areas in sprints and pausing between, this is valuable.

 The interface is shown below.